Occupational Employment and Wages in Columbus — May 2019

 News Release Information

-Workers in the Columbus, GA-AL Metropolitan Statistical Area had an average (mean) hourly wage of $20.87 in May 2019, about 19 percent below the nationwide average of $25.72, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, 21 of the 22 major occupational groups had average wages in the local area that were significantly lower than their respective national averages, including sales and related, construction and extraction, and business and financial operations.
+Workers in the Columbus, IN Metropolitan Statistical Area had an average (mean) hourly wage of $24.78 in May 2019, compared to the nationwide average of $25.72, the U.S. Bureau of Labor Statistics reported today.
+Assistant Commissioner for Regional Operations Charlene Peiffer noted that, after testing for statistical significance, no wages in the local area were higher than their respective national averages in 22 major occupational groups.
+Thirteen groups had significantly lower wages than their respective national averages, including legal; educational instruction and library; and life, physical, and social science.

-When compared to the nationwide distribution, Columbus area employment was more highly concentrated in 5 of the 22 occupational groups, including educational instruction and library, food preparation and serving related, and healthcare practitioners and technical.
-Eight groups had employment shares significantly below their national representation, including transportation and material moving, construction and extraction, and architecture and engineering.
+When compared to the nationwide distribution, Columbus area employment was more highly concentrated in 3 of the 22 occupational groups: production, architecture and engineering, and management.
+Conversely, fourteen groups had employment shares significantly below their national representation, including food preparation and serving related, office and administrative support, and healthcare practitioners and technical.
 (See table A and box note at end of release.)

 |